-From the first Arizona outpost of acclaimed Nobu to celebrity chef Scott Conant’s Italian steakhouse, the latest additions to Scottsdale’s culinary gems continue to cement the city as a foodie destination.
-Here are six of Scottsdale’s best new restaurants.
+From the first Arizona outpost of acclaimed Nobu to celebrity chef Scott Conant’s Italian steakhouse, these Scottsdale culinary gems further cement the city’s reputation as a foodie destination.
+Here are six of Scottsdale’s trendiest restaurants.

 As renowned chef Nobu Matsuhisa’s first Arizona location, Nobu Scottsdale opened to much fanfare.
 Located in the luxury wing of Scottsdale Fashion Square, it’s a striking modern Japanese restaurant boasting soaring ceilings, luxurious finishes and a design that captures Scottsdale desert hues.
 You’ll find signatures such as Nobu’s black cod with miso and yellowtail sashimi with jalapeño as well as dishes exclusive to the Scottsdale location.
 Be sure to ask about off-menu chef specials, which on a recent visit featured fantastic short rib braised in a miso-red wine reduction served with soba mai (Japanese buckwheat) and jalapeño salsa.